Riiven Threads

 JPEG

-Each field had to produce a specific result before GPS could be built.
-This is when they did.
+Each field had to produce a specific result before JPEG could exist as you know it.
+The timeline below shows when each one arrived.

 Sorted by maturation year, from the oldest foundation to the newest refinement.